harjotsingh990/gene-expression-analysis/README-7.md

 - Wang, M., Li, Q., & Liu, L. (2023).
 Factors and methods for the detection of gene expression regulation.
 Biomolecules, 13(2), 304. doi:10.3390/biom13020304.
 - Waddington, C. (2008).
 Introduction to the gene expression and regulation topic room.
 Nature Education, 1(1), 160.

-## Future Work
-- Expand the analysis to include a broader range of cell types and larger sample sizes.
-- Explore additional factors influencing gene expression and incorporate advanced modeling techniques.